blueag8/Photography_Website/README.md

 # Testing

 ### Manual
-Tested multiple devices using both Chrome Dev Tools on desktop and tested on mobile phone.
+Tested on multiple devices using both Chrome Dev Tools on desktop and tested on mobile phone.
 Iphone 6/7/8 and Ipad Responsive.

 **Scenarios**